 Here's the thing: I wasn't.

 There's a real problem with progressives believing that the abortion debate is strictly about a woman's choice and nothing more, because thinking this allows society to ignore the question completely of when a person begins and what qualifies as "personhood".
 If we don't talk about what features make a person and when, then what are we to think of babies born without brains (Hydranencephaly)?
-Or even of babies born with the severest brain damage?
+Or even of babies born with severe brain damage?
 In other words, the fundamental philosophical question that surrounds the issue of abortion also goes beyond it.
 And that's why it needs to be talked about.

 As a secular Leftist, I would like to see a third-way in the abortion debate.
 One that understands the need for legal abortion in accessible safe medical facilities, while also taking seriously the concern over life exhibited by the religious.
 A third-way that— through means of reason and a scientific understanding of mind/consciousness— can pinpoint the approximate time a person becomes a person, thereby pinpointing a time during a pregnancy when abortion is morally okay and a time when it no longer is.
 This "hybrid" of pro-life and pro-choice thought might not be accepted by Right and Left.
 In fact it definitely won't be.
 But quite frankly I'm not in a popularity contest, and there has to be a way to break out of these old debates that seem to never go anywhere.